squaremo/docker/docs/sources/userguide/dockerlinks.md

 connect to a service running inside a Docker container via a network port.
 But a port connection is only one way you can interact with services and applications running inside Docker containers.
-In this section, we'll briefly revisit connecting via a network port and then we'll introduce you to another method of access: container linking.
+In this section, we'll briefly revisit connecting via a network port and then we'll introduce you to other method of access:

+- container linking
+- container networking

 ## Connect using network port mapping